Kahena Kunze

 Kahena Kunze (born 12 March 1991) is a Brazilian sailor in the 49er FX class.
 Together with Martine Grael she won the 49er FX class at the 2014 ISAF Sailing World Championships and a gold medal in the inaugural 49er FX race, during the 2016 Rio Olympics, a feat both repeated at Tokyo 2020.

-Life
+Personal life

 She is the daughter of Claudio Kunze, a former sailor who won a junior world championship in the Penguin class.
 Her name is an homage to the warrior Kahina.